valbuildr/programmed-weather-images/README.md

 Supports imperial and metric units.

 The public bot is currently in a closed beta until the code is more refined.
+If you'd like to host the bot yourself, read [HOSTING.md](./HOSTING.md)

 Licensed under the [MIT License](./LICENSE).